bfintal/Page-Builder-Sandwich-old/readme.txt

 == Installation ==

 1. Head over to Plugins > Add New in the admin
-2. Search for "PB Sandwich"
+2. Search for "Sandwich"
 3. Install & activate the plugin
 4. Create your content:
 	* Click the "Columns" button while editing your posts and pages to insert your columns, or
-	* Click on the "Add Media" button, then "Insert Post Element" to insert shortcodes
+	* Click on "Add Post Element" to insert shortcodes
+	* Some third-party plugin shortcodes are supported, they will appear if we detect that the plugin is activated
 5. Click, drap, drop, edit away on your visual editor

 == Screenshots ==